AVGorbulya/avgorbulya/README.md

 ### Hi! 👋, My name is Andrei Gorbulia.
 #### I'm in big data analytics

-I'm junior product analyst in VK.
+I was a junior product analyst at VK from 07.2027 to 10.2024.
-I am engaged in analyzing advertising campaigns of mobile applications and supporting the bot, collecting, aggregating and generating daily operational reporting of VK advertising business.
+I was involved in analyzing mobile app advertising campaigns and supporting the bot, collecting, aggregating and generating daily operational reporting for VK's advertising business.

 My freelance data analysis projects can be viewed at [repository](https://github.com/AVGorbulya/My_freelance_projects)